recolic/notebook/README.md

 # recolic's private notebook

-Some note about deploying my website and other things.
-Github is indeed a good online markdown writer.
+Some note about deploying my website and other services.

 I'm just making it public for convenience. **Commands here won't succeed without authorization.**